maxmind/MaxMind-DB/MaxMind-DB-spec.md

 This means that we are limited to 4GB of address space for pointers, so the data section size for the database is limited to 4GB.

+## License

+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA